Let’s kick things off with a channel manager definition:

 More Direct Bookings

 Another benefit of using a hotel channel manager is ‘The-Billboard-Effect’.
-This is the phenomenon that when properties advertise online through more than one online travel agency, the multiple adverts act as verification of the property and increase its credibility.
+A phenomenon when properties advertise online through more than one online travel agency increases their credibility.

-Potential visitors may find your B&B website and go looking for your property on, say, Booking.com to get a better look at reviews, photos and content.
+Potential visitors may find your accommodation website and go looking for your property on, say, Booking.com to get a better look at reviews, photos and content.

-Think of it like a 3rd party endorsement – as consumers are so used to using travel sites to find places to stay, it’s in your interest to appear on more than one to verify your property – which is why a channel manager comes in handy!
+Think of it like a 3rd party endorsement – as consumers are so used to using travel sites to find places to stay, it’s in your interest to appear on more than one to verify your property.

-Channel managers also offer a connection to a wide array of regional community sites, that you may never have even heard of before!
-Most are commission-free or charge very low commission rates so it’s worth your while to connect to them, with no extra effort needed.
-Channel managers can connect to smaller-scale OTAs through an iCal connection, which is more limited than an API connection (which bigger OTAs use) but it does still update availability, sparing you manual effort.
+Channel managers also offer a connection to a wide array of regional community sites.
+Most are commission-free or charge very low commission rates so it’s worthwhile to connect to them.
+Channel managers can connect to smaller OTAs through an iCal connection, which is more limited than an API connection (which bigger OTAs use) but it does still update availability, removing manual effort.

 Where Can I Find a Free Channel Manager?